MicrosoftDocs/azure-docs/articles/databox-online/azure-stack-edge-gpu-2309-release-notes.md

 The 2309 release has the following new features and enhancements:

 - Beginning this release, you have the option of selecting Kubernetes profiles based on your workloads.
+You can select the Kubernetes workload profiles via the [local UI](/azure-stack-edge-gpu-deploy-configure-network-compute-web-proxy.md?pivots=two-node#configure-compute-ips-1) or via the [PowerShell interface](azure-stack-edge-gpu-connect-powershell-interface.md#change-kubernetes-workload-profiles) of your device.
-You can also configure Maximum Transmission Unit (MTU) for the network interfaces on your device.
+- In this release, you can configure Maximum Transmission Unit (MTU) for the network interfaces on your device.
+For more information, see [Configure MTU via the local UI](azure-stack-edge-gpu-deploy-configure-network-compute-web-proxy.md?pivots=single-node#configure-virtual-switches).
-- Starting March 2023, Azure Stack Edge devices are required to be on the 2301 release or later to create a Kubernetes cluster.
-In preparation for this requirement, it is highly recommended that you update to the latest version as soon as possible.
+- In this release, new VM sizes have been added.
+For more information, see the [Supported VM sizes for Azure Stack Edge](azure-stack-edge-gpu-virtual-machine-sizes.md).
+- Starting this release, you can created  a VM image with custom sizes and use that to create your VMs.
+For more information, see [Create a VM image with custom size](azure-stack-edge-create-vm-with-custom-size.md).
+- Beginning this release, you can create VM images starting from an image from Azure Marketplace or an image in your Storage account.
+For more information, see [Create a VM image from Azure Marketplace or Azure storage account](azure-stack-edge-create-a-vm-from-azure-marketplace.md).
+- Several security, supportability, diagnostics, resiliency, and performance improvements were made in this release.
 - You can deploy Azure Kubernetes service (AKS) on an Azure Stack Edge cluster.
 This feature is supported only for SAP and PMEC customers.
 For more information, see [Deploy AKS on Azure Stack Edge](azure-stack-edge-deploy-aks-on-azure-stack-edge.md).
+- In this release, a precheck that verifies if the Azure Resource Manager certificate has expired, was added to the Azure Kubernetes Service (AKS) update.
+- The `Set-HcsKubernetesAzureMonitorConfiguration` PowerShell cmdlet that enables the Azure Monitor is fixed in this release.
+Though the cmdlet is available to use, we recommend that you configure Azure Monitor for Azure Stack Edge via the Azure Arc portal.
+- Starting March 2023, Azure Stack Edge devices are required to be on the 2301 release or later to create a Kubernetes cluster.
+In preparation for this requirement, it is highly recommended that you update to the latest version as soon as possible.

 ## Issues fixed in this release